Clan of Xymox: Independent labels and move to Germany (1991–Present)

 In addition to intermittent original releases, Clan of Xymox has contributed to a number of compilations and side projects since conception.
 In 1987, the track "Moscoviet Mosquito" was re-recorded and released on the 4AD compilation album Lonely Is an Eyesore.
 In October 2000 the band released Live, a double CD with nineteen tracks and two videos featuring live performances of Xymox songs from the 4AD, Polygram, and independent eras.
 In September 2004, a Best of Clan of Xymox album was released with re-recorded versions of early hits as well as later offerings.
 In 2011, the track "In Your Arms Again" from the LP Darkest Hour was included on the soundtrack to David Fincher's The Girl with the Dragon Tattoo.
 In 2012 the band released a cover album, Kindred Spirits, featuring covers of several influential post-punk and new wave groups in Mooring's own musical styling.
 The songs "A Day", "Masquerade", and "Cry in the Wind" were featured on the official soundtrack to the 2014 film The Guest.

-In a touring capacity, Clan of Xymox is best known as a headlining act for several annual international alternative music festivals, including M'era Luna Festival in Hildesheim, Germany, Triton Festival in New York City, Summer Darkness in Utrecht, Netherlands, Whitby Gothic Weekend in Whitby, England, and the largest – Wave-Gotik-Treffen, in Moorings' current home of Leipzig, Germany.
+In 2021, the band released Limbo a concept album about the COVID-19 pandemic.
+Alice Teeple of Post-Punk.com praised the album, calling it "a masterstroke of modern goth rock."
+Teeple opined that the album proves that the band "remains at the top of their songwriting game".

+In June 2024, the band released the album Exodus, followed six months later by the EP Blood of Christ.